biosaxs-dev/molass-library/paper.md

 4. Baseline Correcction
 5. Low Rank Factorization
 6. Rg Estimation (Guinier Plot)
-8. ...
+7. ...
 (Kratky Plot)
-9. Original Structure (Electron Density) Estimation
+8. Original Structure (Electron Density) Estimation

-among which `Molass Library` currently supports only steps 3-8.
+among which `Molass Library` currently supports only steps 3-7.
 For the first two steps, `SAngler` [@Shimizu:2016] can be used, while `DENSS` [@Grant:2018] is available for the last step.
 For all those steps, there already exist alternative software tools with various coverage.
-The most comprehensive and popular tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary (closed-source) and consists of a SAXS oriented suite of command line interface programs for each responsible step, coupled with GUI programs for them.
-Other tools include `BioXTAS RAW` [@Hopkins:jl5075], which is an open-source GUI application for such executable modular programs, some of which are open-source and others of which include the ATSAS suite.
-In such a semi-closed state of tools for SEC-SAXS experiments, `Molass Library` is expected to help researchers by making larger part of the tools more open and flexible together with the Python ecosystem.
+The most comprehensive and popular tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary (closed-source) and consists of a SAXS-oriented suite of command line interface programs for each responsible step, coupled with GUI programs for them.
+Other tools include `BioXTAS RAW` [@Hopkins:jl5075], which is an open-source GUI application for running such executable modular programs, some of which are open-source and others of which include the ATSAS suite.
+In such a semi-closed state of tools for SEC-SAXS experiments, `Molass Library` is expected to help researchers better understand and use their tools by making larger part of the tools more open and flexible together with the Python ecosystem.

 # Notable package dependence